zackayers/bootstrap-documentation/README.md

 Bootstrap breaks their documentation out into 3 sections: CSS, Components, and JavaScript.

-1. CSS
-⋅⋅* Contains classes for the grid systems, forms, buttons, and other helper classes.
+1. CSS: Contains classes for the grid systems, forms, buttons, and other helper classes.

-2. Components
-⋅⋅* Contains classes for navigation, breadcrumbs, labels, etc.
+2. Components: Contains classes for navigation, breadcrumbs, labels, etc.

-3. JavaScript
-⋅⋅* Contains functionality such as modals (lightbox/popup), tooltips, and accordions (referred by Bootstrap as "collapse").
+3. JavaScript: Contains functionality such as modals (lightbox/popup), tooltips, and accordions (referred by Bootstrap as "collapse").

 --------------------------------------------------------------------------------